-Public computing facilities in the Law School building consist of about forty-five highend Dell computers running the Windows operating system.
-Also, we have several other machines located throughout the building.
-The Student Computing Center is available 24x7 on a first-come, first-served basis, with access provided by a Cornell ID card reader system installed on the front door.
-Computer support related to computers in the center lab is available during regular business hours 8:00 AM – 4:30 PM Monday through Thursday and 8:00 AM –3:30 PM on Friday.
-Also, student consultants provide limited support in the Center during normal Library hours on weekends.
+Public computing facilities at the Law School consist of about forty-five high-end Dell computers running the Windows operating system.
+We also have several other machines located throughout the building.
+The Student Computing Center is available 24 hours a day, seven days a week on a first-come, first-served basis.
+Access is provided by a Cornell ID card reader system installed on the front door.
+Computer support related to computers in the center lab is available during regular business hours 8:00am-4:30pm Monday through Thursday, and 8:00am–3:30pm on Friday.
+Student consultants provide limited support in the center during normal Library hours on weekends.

 Access to the Law School's network is also available to students with laptops through RedRover wireless connections in the Library, Atrium, and Student Lounge.

 Three high-speed laser printers are available for use by all Law School students.
 Each Law School student is given a free printing allocation of 500 pages per semester.
 Students who print over 500 pages are charged at a rate of 10 cents per page for each additional sheet printed.
-Also, the Computing Center has a resume printer available for students to use.
-The resume printer is a free service.
+The Computing Center also has a resume printer available for students to use; this service is free.

-The University, through Cornell Information Technologies (CIT) offers Ethernet access to the network from the dorm rooms in Hughes Hall as part of the ResNet program.
-This service allows students direct Internet access and access to the Law School's network.
-There is a per semester charge for this service.
-Students living off campus will want to contract with an Internet service provider (ISP)for dial-up, DSL, or cable modemfor Internet access.
+Students living off campus will want to contract with an internet service provider (ISP)for access.
 Current ISP costs vary by technology and vendor.
-Ithaca has Road Runner high-speed cable access through Time Warner cable, which can be arranged at a higher cost.
-Students using an ISP will be able to access certain Law School resources as well as email and web sites.
-For more information concerning pricing for the above CIT services please contact the CIT help desk at (607) 255-8990 or Residence Hall Network Service hotline at (607) 255-9627.
+Ithaca also has high-speed cable access through Time Warner Cable.
+Students using an ISP will be able to access certain Law School resources as well as email and websites.
+For more information regarding pricing and CIT services, please contact the CIT help-desk at (607) 255-5500.

 The best way to learn more about the university system is to go to the Cornell Information Technologies website.